 Provide clear shipping and pricing

 One of the most common reasons for shopping cart abandonment is lack of shipping information.
 Studies have shown that just like B2C customers, B2B buyers gravitate towards free shipping more than any other regular incentive.
 The same goes for pricing.
+Whether you’re offering MSRP vs MAP pricing or using a pricing engine, offering customers accurate, personalized pricing will boost conversions.
 By posting shipping rates and return policies upfront, customers know charges before they place an item in their cart.
-Using a flexible pricing engine can boost your B2B eCommerce conversion rate by dynamically offering customers the best price.

 Optimize your landing pages